nabeelvalley/docs/src/content/blog/2019/12-11/rtc-with-mqtt.md

 description: MQTT and real-time communication with the browser, JavaScript, Web Sockets and a Mosquitto message broker
 ---

----
-published: true
-title: Real-time Communication with MQTT
-subtitle: 12 November 2019
-description: MQTT and real-time communication with the browser, JavaScript, Web Sockets and a Mosquitto message broker
----

 # Overview

 MQTT is an open standard for communication and is especially useful for communication between IoT devices due to its low bandwidth requirements